CobolJunkie/Java-Exercises/src/com/coboljunkie/umc/section_7/exercise_30/readme.md

-NOTE: All ​methods should be defined as public NOT public static.
+NOTE: All methods should be defined as public NOT public static.

 NOTE: In total, you have to write 8 methods.